 How to View a Court File

-The public may request and view a file by filling out the required court form and showing a valid driver's license or other valid photo I.D. which court staff will record.
+For viewing hard copy court files, the public may request to view a file by filling out the required court form and showing a valid driver's license or other valid photo I.D. at the appropriate business office.

-Unathorized removal of records - violation of §§ 6200 AND 6201 of Government Code of State of California will subject violator to imprisonment, fine, or both.
+Unauthorized removal of records is a violation of Government Code Sections 6200 AND 6201 and will subject a violator to imprisonment, fine, or both.
 The statutes are set out below in full:

 Every officer having the custody of any record, map, or book, or of any paper or proceeding of any court, filed or deposited in any public office, or placed in his or her hands for any purpose, is punishable by imprisonment in the state prison for two, three, or four years if, as to the whole or any part of the record, map, book, paper, or proceeding, the officer willfully does or permits any other person to do any of the following: